progit/progit/de/02-git-basics/01-chapter2.markdown

 When you have your project at a point that you want to share, you have to push it upstream.
 The command for this is simple: `git push [remote-name] [branch-name]`.
 If you want to push your master branch to your `origin` server (again, cloning generally sets up both of those names for you automatically), then you can run this to push your work back up to the server:

-Wenn du mit deinem Projekt an einen Punkt gekommen bist, an dem du es anderen zur Verfügung stellen willst, kannst du deine Änderungen in ein gemeinsam genutztes Repository hochladen ("pushen").
+Wenn du mit deinem Projekt an einen Punkt gekommen bist, an dem du es anderen zur Verfügung stellen willst, kannst du deine Änderungen in ein gemeinsam genutztes Repository hochladen (engl. "push").
 Der Befehl dafür ist einfach: `git push [remote-name] [branch-name]`.
 Wenn du deinen master Branch auf den `origin` Server hochladen willst (noch einmal, wenn du ein Repository klonst, setzt Git diesen Namen automatisch für dich), dann kannst du diesen Befehl verwenden:

 	$ git push origin master

 This command works only if you cloned from a server to which you have write access and if nobody has pushed in the meantime.
 If you and someone else clone at the same time and they push upstream and then you push upstream, your push will rightly be rejected.
 You’ll have to pull down their work first and incorporate it into yours before you’ll be allowed to push.
 See *Chapter 3* for more detailed information on how to push to remote servers.

-Das funktioniert nur dann, wenn du Schreibrechte für das jeweilige Repository hast und niemand anders in der Zwischenzeit irgendwelche Änderungen hochgeladen hat.
+Das funktioniert nur dann, wenn du Schreibrechte für das jeweilige Repository besitzt und niemand anders in der Zwischenzeit irgendwelche Änderungen hochgeladen hat.
 Wenn zwei Leute ein Repository zur gleichen Zeit klonen, dann zuerst der eine seine Änderungen hochlädt und der zweite anschließend versucht, das gleiche zu tun, dann wird sein Versuch korrekterweise abgewiesen.
-In dieser Situation muß man neue Änderungen zunächst herunterladen und mit seinen eigenen zusammenführen, um sie dann erst hochzuladen.
+In dieser Situation muss man neue Änderungen zunächst herunterladen und mit seinen eigenen zusammenführen, um sie dann erst hochzuladen.
 In Kapitel 3 gehen wir noch einmal ausführlicher darauf ein.

 ### Inspecting a Remote ###